GeoffreyBooth/node/doc/api/esm.md

     // someDate contains state; date does not
     ```

-   Since the state is contained within an object instantiated from the package
-   (`someDate` in this example) rather than the package itself, an application
-   using this package would pass around references to the instantiated object
-   when an object with that state is desired.
-In other words, this file would
-   `export` `someDate`, and other files in the application would `import` that
-   rather than the package `date`, unless those other files wanted to create new
-   objects with separate states.
-Note also that `new` isn’t required; a
-   package’s function can also return a new object, or modify a passed-in
+   The `new` keyword isn’t required; a package’s function can return a new
-   object, to keep the state external to the package.
+   object, or modify a passed-in object, to keep the state external to the
+   package.

 1. Isolate the state in one or more CommonJS files that are shared between the
    CommonJS and ES module versions of the package.
 For example, if the CommonJS
    and ES module entry points are `index.cjs` and `index.mjs`, respectively:

-    ```js
-    // ./node_modules/pkg/state.cjs
-    module.exports = {
-      cache: []
-    };
-    ```

     ```js
     // ./node_modules/pkg/index.cjs